What is a CT (Classroom Tutor)?

 The CT serves to reinforce material presented by faculty members by giving students learning strategies and opportunity for peer interaction.
 This is accomplished by having “CT sessions” after a class section has met.
 Based on the syllabus, instructor’s handouts, and classroom meetings, the CT will have material prepared for the after class session.
 After observing the class session, the CT will identify areas of student difficulty to focus the CT session on.
 The CT will guide students through this material by presenting challenging, creative, and engaging opportunities for students to collaborate with their peers and work through material relevant to the class.

-Students are covering fractions during the regular class meeting.
+Let's say that students are covering fractions during a regular class meeting for a math class.
 The CT notices that students are having difficulty with negative fractions.
 Based on this observation, the CT session will be an activity where students are put in small groups of 2 - 3, competing against each other, on a timed set of negative fraction examples on the board.
 All groups are verifying each other’s work, thereby promoting independent learning (which research shows is the most effective type of learning).

 What are the hours and pay of a CT?

 CTs are currently paid the highest district tutor rate of $11.71 per hour.
 The weekly hours are dependent on the unit load of the course, but typical CTs work 6-10 hours per week.
 Becoming a CT often times leads to other campus opportunities working more hours in different capacities.

 - A or B in the class you wish to CT for

 - Minimum cumulative 2.5 GPA